Jiyu version

 And he who speaks does not know.

-Blocking the vent (of knowledge), closing the door (of knowledge), covering the cutting-edge, going beyond entanglement, containing the light, and mixing with the dust,
+Blocking the vent (of knowledge), closing the door (of knowledge), covering the

 - These can be called "the mysterious agreement."